Project-Silicium/WoA-Guides/Mu-Qcom/Porting/Device.md

 `SimpleFbDxe` should replace `DisplayDxe` if DisplayDxe dosen't work already. <br />
 `UsbMouseAbsolutePointerDxe` should be under `UsbKbDxe`. <br />

+Check other Devices DXE.inc File to get an Idea, What to replace with the Mu Driver and what not.

 ## Creating RAW.inc (Step 3.2.4)

 Now lets move on to `RAW.inc`. <br />